 Your adoption specialist will be by your side through every twist and turn of your adoption process.
 They will be there to answer your questions and counsel you through any uncertainty you might have so that you can be confident you are making the right decision for you and your baby, whether that be adoption or parenting.
 If you have any doubts at all, contact your specialist so that you can talk through what you’re feeling.

-To get more information about your rights throughout your pregnancy and during the legal document-signing process, you can get connected with an adoption professional here or by calling 1-800-ADOPTION.
+To get more information about your rights throughout your pregnancy and during the legal document-signing process, you can get connected with an adoption professional here.

 If You Decide to Give a Baby Up for Adoption Before It’s Born, Can You Change Your Mind?